This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The second location we stayed at was Isla Cristobal which is known for frequent dolphin sightings and the beautiful wildlife and landscape.
 We ended up booking an Airbnb for several nights here and unfortunately, it was a huge disaster.
 We were stuck on a farm where our only transportation was by boat, there was no beach to lay on, we had to bother the hosts to cook every meal which was expensive and we couldn’t even really walk around in the woods.
 The coolest thing here was being able to see the bioluminescence at night.

 Why am I whining to you so much?
 Because I don’t want you to make the same mistake we did, we wasted several days that we could have spent with a beach at our disposal to be stuck in the corner of what felt like a wetland.
 Don’t always be fooled by reviews on Airbnb, make sure you do your research of the area!
 There are a few other accommodations on Isla Cristobal that can be pricey but we have always heard it is worth it.
-Check them out here.

 3. Bluff Beach

-This was our favorite day trip from Isla Colon, which you can easily do by taking the local bus or take a taxi (it’s about 15 minutes from Bocas Town).
+This was our favorite day trip from Isla Colon, which you can easily do by taking the local bus or taking a taxi (it’s about 15 minutes from Bocas Town).
 We loved this beach because it was much more laid back and chill, plus there is a restaurant across the beach where you can get awesome food and drinks!
 This is known as the surfer’s area in Bocas so you can enjoy watching other surfers or even have some lessons yourself!
 If you’re looking for a nicer place to stay and don’t mind spending extra cash check out Bluff Beach Resort.

 4. Hostels on or Around Isla Colon